ethereum/web3.py/docs/ens_overview.rst

 Get the Resolver for an ENS Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can get the resolver for an ENS name via the :meth:`~ens.main.ENS.resolver` method.
+You can get the resolver for an ENS name via the :meth:`~ens.ENS.resolver` method.

 .. code-block:: python